 Fall.
-3(3-0) P: EPI 809 R: Open to graduate students in the Epidemiology major or approval of department.
+3(3-0) P: EPI 809 R: Open to graduate students in the Department of Epidemiology and Biostatistics or approval of department.
 SA: HM 826

 Analyses of epidemiologic and clinical data applying statistical methods, based on logistic and survival models, using standard software.